ForestOfLight/skyoobguide/docs/movement/multi-player.md

 > Credit: sensei

 {: .new }
-> This section has been updated for the 0.19.1 patch!
+> This entry has been updated for the 0.19.1 patch!

 This trick lets you warp onto the ground from any height above.
 It even ignores wind walls and clouds.
 [Legging](../../terms-and-methods/#legging) is not required for this trick but it makes it easier--especially for chibis and other short players.
 In most cases, your friend can just accept your friendship emote to warp to you.